battlecode/battlecode21/frontend/README.md

 ## Local Development

-You can run `docker-compose up --build` in the root directory of this repository to run the entire website stack.
-If you want to run the frontend outside of Docker, follow the instructions below.
+It's easiest to run the frontend through Node.
+To do so, follow the instructions in the rest of this section.

+(Alternatively, you could run the frontend through Docker: run `docker-compose up --build frontend` from the repo's root directory.)

 ### First-Time Setup

-In this directory, run:
+First, make sure you have [Node](https://nodejs.org/en/download/) installed.
+(Also, on Windows, [Cygwin](https://www.cygwin.com/) is recommended to use as your terminal environment.)
+Then, in this directory, run:

 ```
 npm install